custom-cards/spotify-card/README.md

 #### Advanced usage

+##### Device filtering

 If you want to hide specific devices, you can do so in the advanced tab of the visual editor.
 If you are not using the visual editor see [YAML mode](YAML-mode).
 You can enter as many regular expressions as you like, separated by a comma.
 If any of these rules apply to a device-name it will be hidden.
 The rules are evaluated against the whole device-name so `room` will not match `bedroom`.
 Here are a few examples:

 - `.*room` hides all devices ending with room
 - `bath.*,kids.*` hides all devices which start with bath or kids

+##### Playlist filtering

+You can filter the playlists you want on a specific card instance.
+Just enter as many regular expressions as you like, separated by a comma.
+Playlists are first requested through spotcast websocket API, and *then* filtered.
+It means that if you fetch 10 playlists, only those 10 will be filtered.

+The filters are inclusive, so it means that, as soon as you set at least one filter, a playlist will be included *only* if it matches at least one filter.

+Filters can apply on any top-level attributes (ie any attributes defined in [interface](https://github.com/custom-cards/spotify-card/blob/master/src/types.ts#L129)).

+You can specify filters in 2 ways:

+- with only pattern, ex `.*rock.*`, then it will filter only on `name` attribute
+- with field + pattern, ex `description:.*rock.*`, then it will filter on given field.

 #### YAML mode